 - Add in bread crumbs a little at a time until most of the liquid as been absorbed, for me this is usually around 1 cup of crumbs.

 - Simmer on low for 15-20 min, then allow meat mixture to cool (Can put in the fridge to speed up the process).
 The meat mixture should not be runny.
+If it is too dry add a little water a tbsp at a time.

 - Use foil to cover edges of of the pie crust to prevent burning